zephyr06/Energy_Opt_NLP/README.md

 0. What are the unique features of global result, how can we guide the optimization algorithm to find it by changing some settings

+5. add responseTimeInitial to Clamp in the main branch

 # Research topic